seqan/seqan3/doc/tutorial/alphabet/index.md

 ## Structure and quality alphabets

-The alphabets for structure and quality are usually sequence *annotations*, as they describe additional properties of the respective sequence.
-Therefore, they usually build a [Cartesian Composition](\ref seqan3::cartesian_composition) with a nucleotide or amino acid alphabet.
+The alphabets for structure and quality are sequence *annotations*, as they describe additional properties of the respective sequence.
 We distinguish three types:
 1. Quality alphabet for nucleotides.
 The values are produced by sequencing machines and represent the probability that a nucleobase was recorded incorrectly.
 The characters are most commonly found in FASTQ files.